ComScore

 3. Pawling

 Nestled in the foothills of the Berkshires and located along the Appalachian Trail, Pawling was once a haven for reticent celebrities: With its large properties and quaint village, it’s no wonder they found respite here.
-Now a new wave of city dwellers is flocking, in part because of the easy commute (it’s less than 90 minutes on Metro North from Grand Central) and also because of the vast array of outdoor activities available here such as horseback riding, hiking and swimming.
-Local favorite McKinney & Doyle is the best brunch spot in town and is currently offering indoor dining and takeout, while Daryl’s House is the place to be on a Friday night for live music and great brews.
+Now a new wave of city dwellers is flocking, in part because of the easy commute (it’s less than 90 minutes on Metro North from Grand Central) and because of the vast array of outdoor activities available here such as horseback riding, hiking and swimming.
+Local favorite McKinney & Doyle is the best brunch spot in town (you need an order of the strawberry cream cheese pancakes, stat), while Daryl’s House is the place to be on a Friday night for live music and great brews.

 harlem valley trail millerton ny